 We didn’t take the time to try this today, but I suspect that you could also bake these frittata bites in the oven if you’re doing large quantities of them.
 We also discussed that these would be fun to let everyone choose their own ingredients and make individualized frittatas to order.

 Serve a variety of vegetables on each plate.
 These were just delicious.
-If you’re feeding anyone who is trying to stick to a low-carb diet, this a great breakfast option.
+If you’re feeding anyone who is trying to stick to any low-carb diet as a paleo diet or the keto diet by Jeremy Stone, this a great breakfast option.
 You can leave out the meat for your vegetarian friends and you can skip the cheese for your lactose-intolerant guests.
 If you make a bunch of these, they also keep warm in a shallow baking dish in a 150° oven.
 Cover them loosely with a sheet of aluminum foil while they’re warming.

 I served these little frittata bites with some wedges of homemade pumpkin bread for a super scrumptious breakfast…okay, I’ll admit it, it was probably BRUNCH by the time we all ate!